Introduction

 Key Takeaways

-- Area code 503 is one of North America's original 1947 telephone codes, initially assigned to cover the entire state of Oregon.
+- One of the originals — area code 503 is one of North America's first 1947 telephone codes, first assigned to cover the entire state of Oregon.

-- It now serves Portland, Salem, Beaverton, Hillsboro, Gresham, and the broader northwestern Oregon corridor.
+- Coverage today — it now serves Portland, Salem, Beaverton, Hillsboro, Gresham, and the broader northwestern Oregon corridor.

-- Area code 971 was introduced as a full overlay by April 27, 2008, requiring ten-digit dialing for every local call.
+- The 971 overlay — introduced as a full overlay by April 27, 2008, it requires ten-digit dialing for every local call.

-- All communities in the 503 service area observe Pacific Time — UTC−8 in winter and UTC−7 during daylight saving.
+- Time zone — every community in the 503 service area observes Pacific Time: UTC−8 in winter and UTC−7 during daylight saving.

 What Is the 503 Area Code?

-Area code 503 is a North American Numbering Plan (NANP) prefix assigned to the northwestern quadrant of Oregon, anchored by the Portland metropolitan area, the state capital of Salem, and much of the Willamette Valley.
-It is one of the original 86 area codes created in 1947 when AT&T and Bell System engineers first divided the continent into telephone dialing zones.
-At that time 503 covered the entire state; following a 1995 geographic split and a 1999–2008 overlay, it now shares coverage of the Portland metro with area code 971.
-Businesses seeking a recognizable local footprint in Oregon consistently target 503 numbers because the prefix carries a distinct Portland identity rooted in technology, culture, and community.
-For perspective on how another long-established California code has navigated similar growth pressures, the 661 area code in the Central Valley offers a useful parallel.
+Area code 503 is a North American Numbering Plan (NANP) prefix for the northwestern quadrant of Oregon.
+It is anchored by the Portland metropolitan area, the state capital of Salem, and much of the Willamette Valley.
+It is one of the original 86 area codes created in 1947, when AT&T and Bell System engineers first divided the continent into telephone dialing zones.
+At that time, 503 covered the entire state.
+After a 1995 geographic split and a 1999–2008 overlay, it now shares the Portland metro with area code 971.

 Geographic Coverage and the Cities It Serves

-The 503 footprint stretches across the northwestern corner of Oregon, from the Pacific coast beaches of Clatsop and Tillamook counties inland through the Tualatin Valley and down the Willamette Valley to Polk and Marion counties.
+The 503 footprint stretches across the northwestern corner of Oregon.
+It runs from the Pacific coast beaches of Clatsop and Tillamook counties, inland through the Tualatin Valley, and down the Willamette Valley to Polk and Marion counties.
 Key communities include:

-- Beaverton — headquarters of Nike and hub of Oregon's technology corridor
+- Beaverton — headquarters of Nike and a hub of Oregon's technology corridor.

-- Hillsboro — center of Oregon's semiconductor industry, home to major Intel campuses
+- Hillsboro — the center of Oregon's semiconductor industry, home to major Intel campuses.

 Time Zone — Pacific Standard and Daylight Time